ProactiveProgrammers/www.proactiveprogrammers.com/docs/discrete-structures/syllabus-discrete-structures.md

 It is mandatory for all students to attend the course sessions.
-If, due to extenuating circumstances, you will not be able to attend a session, then, whenever possible, please communicate with the instructor at least one week in advance to describe your situation.
+If, due to extenuating circumstances, you will not be able to attend a session, then, whenever possible, please communicate with the instructor at least one day in advance to describe your situation.
 Students who have any signs of illness should not attend any in-person course sessions.